About the Journal

 Publication Ethics and Malpractice Statement

 The Canadian Journal of Learning and Technology / La revue canadienne de l’apprentissage et de la technologie is a peer-reviewed journal that welcomes papers on all aspects of educational technology and learning.
 Manuscripts may be submitted either in English or in French.
 There is no charge or fee to authors for article submission or processing.
 All manuscripts received by the editor(s) will be judged for suitability, contribution, accuracy, and interest before being forwarded on to a minimum of two anonymous reviewers.
-Final decisions on all manuscripts are made by the English or French Editor after reviews have been submitted.
+Final decisions on all manuscripts are made by the Editor after reviews have been submitted.

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under an International Creative Commons Attribution-NonCommercial License (CC-BY-NC 4.0) that allows others to share the work for non-commercial purposes, with an acknowledgement of the work's authorship and initial publication in this journal.